-Curriculum Vitae: (updated March 2024)
+Curriculum Vitae: (updated October 2024)

 Bio: I am Director of the Center for Public Policy, and Distinguished Professor at the Hobby School of Public Affairs at the University of Houston.
-I hold a law degree from Universidad Nacional de La Plata in Argentina, an M.A. from Aoyama Gakuin University in Japan, a Ph.D. from University of California, San Diego.
+I hold a law degree from Universidad Nacional de La Plata in Argentina, an M.A. from Aoyama Gakuin University in Japan, and a Ph.D. from University of California, San Diego.

-My research has received the 2016 Midwest Political Science Association Award for the Best Paper in International Relations, and the Bruce Russett Award for Best Article Published in the Journal of Conflict Resolution during 2022.
+Awards: My research has received the 2016 Midwest Political Science Association Award for the Best Paper in International Relations, and the Bruce Russett Award for Best Article Published in the Journal of Conflict Resolution during 2022.

 Research Interests: Globalization of production, commerce and finance has revolutionized the behavior of individuals and firms around the world.
 How do the changes in economic activity impact the taxing and spending priorities of governments?
 Using formal and quantitative analyses, surveys, and theoretically motivated historical narratives my research tackles this question from different angles.
 I analyze the various ways in which patterns of interaction between economic agents, foreign and domestic, and governments produce distinct economic and political outcomes at home and abroad.